blucabinet/blucab/readme.md

 # blucab

 blucab is a software to manage your physical Blu-Rays and DVDs as a easy to use webservice based on the [Django](https://www.djangoproject.com/) Framework.
-An Rest-API is available to interface with the service directly, e.g. via the mobile App.
+An -still in development- Rest-API is available to interface with the service directly, e.g. via the planned mobile App.

+## Disclaimer

+This project is a full open-source, non-commercial hobby project and developed in my spare time after work.
+The development could be irregular and breaking changes could happen without further notice.
+If you use the project in a productive environment, please consider backups.
+I will create releases if I consider the project as ready to use.
+Please use it as it is and check the license agreement.

+Some planned features are hidden within the GitHub Issue-Tracker.

+General plan of this project:

+- Create a solution to manage your DVD and Blu-Ray library (Vinyls as well in the future? 🤔)
+- Be a replacement for the sunset flickrack.com (Do a .json export as long as you can! 😉)
+  - A importer for the flickrack .json is working fine already
+- Be stable and self-hostable at some point (there are unresolved issues)
+  - Get releases build automatically and pushed to Docker-Hub or similar
+  - Host a webpage for everyone?
+(Funding?, Legal aspects due to user-data?)
+- Be usable without an mobile App first
+- Integrate django based tests

-## Usage
+## Usage (Not updated for a long time!)

 This service is meant to be be self-hosted.
 To run it a docker-based and a manual way are available.